 By searching online, and you’ll be able to find an infinite amount of tips and advice for improving your CV, and making it more likely to get past initial screening.
-While most (be careful-not all!) of this advice is valuable, it can often be quite nebulous, and can make it difficult to know where to begin.
-Tips like “think about your formatting” and “be aware of the tone of language you use” are undoubtedly sound, but can be time consuming, and sometimes confusing to implement in reality.
+While most (not all!) of this advice is valuable, it can often be quite nebulous and can make it difficult to know where to begin.
+Tips like “think about your formatting” and “be aware of the tone of language you use” are undoubtedly sound, but can be time-consuming, and sometimes confusing to implement in reality.

 ● Bullets!
 It’s an obvious one, but too many candidates, particularly those who have worked on complex, multi-stage projects, still resort to dense blocks of text.
 Much like “listicle” articles are the easiest to read in a hurry, breaking up large paragraphs make CV’s much more attractive to skim through, and thus enable the HM to make a (hopefully positive) decision quickly.